glitchub/pionic/README.md

     pre-defined static IP in the same subnet.

-    Alternatively if the DUT will automatically bring up static IP during boot, it can simply attempt to access Pionic's CGI server, and if a response is received then it enters diagnostic mode.
+    Alternatively if the DUT will automatically bring up static IP during boot, it can simply attempt to access the factory server at port 61080, if the expected response is received then it enters diagnostic mode.

     Access to test-specific CGI's on port 80, the DUT uses curl e.g.: